Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Theory of Global Topological Strings

-For our massive and massless scalar radiation fields, the two quantities in (\ref{momentumdiag}) are equivalents of the electromagnetic Poynting vector describing the radiation energy fluxes.
-Choosing an outgoing radial direction, we can integrate the two components of ${\bf S}\cdot \hat{\bf r}$ on a distant surface to determine the energy flow out of the enclosed volume for each type of radiation.
+For our massive and massless scalar radiation fields, the two quantities in (\ref{momentumdiag}) are equivalents of the electromagnetic Poynting vector describing radiation energy fluxes.
+Choosing an outgoing radial direction, we can integrate the two components of ${\bf P}\cdot \hat{\bf r}$ on a distant surface to determine the energy flow out of the enclosed volume for each type of radiation.

-The spatial diagnostic ${\bf{\cal D}}\vartheta \cdot \hat {\bf r}$ is particularly useful for distinguishing the massless radiation field from the string self-field, because these two contributions can be of the same order of magnitude in the energy density $\rho$.
-As we shall see in Sections \S\ref{Massless} and \S\ref{massive}, asymptotically we can describe time variations of the self-field as non-propagating solutions which are low harmonics of the fundamental frequency of the string, but these have weak spatial gradients in the radial direction, so ${\bf{\cal D}}\vartheta \cdot \hat {\bf r}$ is small.
-This diagnostic is also a very useful quantity for visualization because it reveals much cleaner radiation signals than the momentum ${\Pi}_\vartheta$ which is more strongly contaminated by the self-field (though both quantities are a vast improvement over $\rho$ or carefully subtracted values of the field itself $\vartheta$).
-It proves sufficient to analyse the time evolution of ${\bf{\cal D}}\vartheta \cdot \hat {\bf r}$ using Fourier transforms to determine the spectral composition of the outgoing radiation.
+In this paper, we want primarily to analyse radiative modes that propagate outwards from the string.
+The massless radiation field and string self-field can be of the same order of magnitude in the energy density $\rho$, making them difficult to distinguish.
+However, the propagating contribution can be effectively separated out using the spatial diagnostic ${\bf{\cal D}}\vartheta \cdot \hat {\bf r}$.
+As we shall see in Section \ref{Massless}, time variations of the self-field can be described asymptotically as non-propagating solutions which are low harmonics of the fundamental frequency of the string.
+These have weak spatial gradients in the radial direction, so ${\bf{\cal D}}\vartheta \cdot \hat {\bf r}$ is small.
+This diagnostic is a very useful quantity for visualisation, producing much cleaner massless radiation signals than the momentum ${\Pi}_\vartheta$ which is more strongly contaminated by the self-field.
+Massive radiation proves more complex, with both $\Pi_\phi$ and ${\bf{\cal D}}\phi \cdot \hat {\bf r}$ required to provide a full picture of the propagating modes.
+The time evolution of the massless diagnostics will be analysed in subsequent sections using Fourier transforms to determine the total spectral composition of the outgoing radiation.